Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 * Create a PayPal payment button widget and add it to your site's sidebar.
 * Ability for a customer to enter an amount and pay what they want for a product.
 * Ability to configure variable products.
 You can charge different amount for different options of the product.
-* Can be used to accept donations.
+* It can be used to accept donations on your site.
 * Option to configure a minimum donation amount so the customers have to pay a minimum amount for donation.
 * Option to customize the currency formatting.
 * Stock control option.
 You can limit the number of quantity available for a product.